 There are some similarities of economic conditions between the Oneida Gardens era and today.
 Now the US economy is in a time when many people cannot afford to buy houses, and a whole generation of young people, including veterans of recent wars, is struggling with getting established and finding employment.
 A high percentage of young adults in Seattle are living in apartments while getting established with their careers and deciding where they want to live.

-The Jasper Apartments represents a critical turning point in the history of the Wedgwood business district because it is the first building to be four stories tall along the 35th Ave NE corridor, and it is the first building in Wedgwood to have live-work units.
+The Jasper Apartments represents a critical turning point in the history of the Wedgwood business district because it is the first building to be four stories tall along the 35th Ave NE corridor, and it is the first building in Wedgwood to have live-work units which are like storefronts along the front sidewalk.
 What community activists learned during the struggle over the Jasper building, was applied to a new initiative for neighborhood planning called the Future of 35th Ave NE.